 Lynn M. Davis has served as president and CEO of DCAC since 2005 and strives to improve the lives of children who have been abused.
 He leads the executive team, sets the vision and direction of the Center, and manages the organization through change.

 Under Lynn's leadership, DCAC has undergone expansive growth, including an $11 million Capital Campaign in 2012.
-DCAC currently has nearly 100 employees and serves over 6,000 victims and their non-offending family members, educates over 5,000 professionals and raises over $10 million each year.
+DCAC currently has over 100 employees and serves over 6,500 victims and their non-offending family members; educates over 100,000 people and raises over $10 million each year.
 In 2018 DCAC was named a "Best Place to Work" by Dallas Business Journal.

 Lynn is a highly sought-after speaker and often trains on effective nonprofit management and on the Children's Advocacy Center model.
 He has trained in both the UK and Australia.
 He has also taught as an adjunct professor at both The University of Texas at Arlington and The University of North Texas.
 In 2013 Lynn received the Nonprofit CEO of the Year Award from the Center for Nonprofit Management and in 2018 he was voted by peers as the recipient of the inaugural CAC TX Most Valuable Director of the Year Award.